For students attending the Master's Programme in Biomedicine Exchange Studies - Master's Programme in Biomedicine

 For general information on exchange studies through KI, read more on:

-Deadline to apply to go on exchange for your degree project in semester 4 (Spring semester 2025) is January 26th 2024; the deadline for our second round of application has been set to Friday June 7th 2024 at 11am.
+Deadline to apply to go on exchange for your degree project in semester 4 (spring semester 2026) is January 31st 2025.
+The deadline for our second round of application has been set to Friday June 6th 2025 at 11am (prel).
+The application for the academic year 2025/2026 will open late December.

-If after the first round of applications there will be any exchange places left we will announce them in our second round of applications.
-Deadline to apply is June 7th, 2024.
+If after the first round of applications there are exchange places left, we will announce them in our second round of applications.
+Deadline to apply is June 6th, 2025 (prel).

 Until then you can prepare yourself by collecting the necessary documents.
 You can also read the exchange reports from previous exchange students and benefit from their experience.